RockLib/RockLib.Logging/docs/Logger.md

 # How to instantiate a logger

 The `Logger` class can be directly instantiated and has two public constructors.
-The only difference between the constructors is how its log processor is initialized.
+The only difference between the constructors is how its log processor is initialized (whether by enum or directly).

 **Constructor 1:**